 Some useful definitions:

-- Digitizing essentially means taking a digital snapshot of a document.
+- Digitising essentially means taking a digital snapshot of a document.

-- Digitizing may go one step further by recognising the information inside the document and storing it digitally (optical character recognition, or OCR).
+- Digitising may go one step further by recognising the information inside the document and storing it digitally (optical character recognition, or OCR).

 - Archiving means storing and organising a set of documents so they are secure and can be retrieved.